Champion trees

 The fruit require a period of bletting, a lovely word meaning in essence to be matured off the tree to the point of rotting.
 Then they can be made into sauces, jellies, tarts, pies, or medlar cheese.
 (I have not tried this myself.)

-There were several medlar trees along the south path and southeast path.
-Only 1 tree remains.
-It probably dates from the 1950s.
+There were at least 5 medlar trees along the south path and southeast path (best seen in the 1992 photo).
+Only 1 tree remains today.
+Like the other flowering trees, they were planted in the 1950s.

 Medlars do not usually get much older than 60 years, and rarely grow as large as this.
 There are not many medlar trees in London!
 Medlar fruit